On D List of Movie Reviews

 A play right from the outset, the whole thing is nothing like reality.
 For starters, arrested criminals are

-do something terrible will be cut down to almost nil.
-Hence, Arthur gets his day in court, and Detective Jim McLeod
+and impulse to do something terrible will be cut down to almost nil.
+Hence, Arthur gets his day in court, and

-Starting off the melodrama is Lee Grant who overacts in her screen debut and is as pathetic as her character.
-Then, there's
+Starting off the melodrama is Lee Grant who overacts in screen debut and is as pathetic as her character.

 All in all, Detective Story is best left behind in a trash heap of dated cop melodrama.